lgalabru/solana-dev-skill/skill/references/security.md

 **Risk**: Token-2022 lets mints be closed via the MintCloseAuthority extension.
 A closed mint can be recreated at the same address with different extensions.

 **Attack**: An attacker creates token accounts while the mint has no extensions.
 Mint gets closed and reinitialized with NonTransferable or TransferFee.
 Those old token accounts still work — with the old rules.
 Soulbound tokens that aren't soulbound.
-Transfer fees that don't apply to pre-existing accounts.
+Transfer fees that could brick deposit related flows by causing all transactions to fail.
 KYC-frozen mints bypassed by accounts created before the freeze was set.
+Additionally, if the mint’s decimals are changed, it could result in incorrect accounting.

 **Prevention**: Checking if a mint currently has no close authority is not enough.
 You need to verify it was never reinitialized.